ncjones/blog/src/content/shared-logging-context.md

 1. **Structured Logs** — Emitting log events from our application as structured data allows us to query and visualize our logs with logging aggregators like Grafana, Datadog, Newrelic, or Cloudwatch.
 2. **Event Type Discriminators** — Ensuring every logged event has a unique event type discriminator enables greater insights from our logging data.
 It allows us to treat any log event as a custom application metric.
 3. **Common Log Context** — Log messages include additional structured attributes to provide context for the surrounding transaction execution context.
+How to achieve this is the main focus of this article.

 ### Bad Logging Example